Published on February 9th, 2016 | by Ruben0

 At the start of the 1950s, Bristol Cream was the best selling sherry in the world – which in many markets it still is until this very day.
 It has been sold on such a massive scale that later the entire category of sweet / blended sherries was called Cream sherry (and not the other way round as you may think).

 At the end of the 1950s, Harveys signed a surprising 99 year exclusive contract with a single supplier in Jerez.
 The infamous Rumasa empire was born – a long story with a big impact on the entire sherry region.
 Let’s just say Harveys and the entire sherry region suffered under Rumasa.
 Since the late 1960s, Bristol Cream isn’t blended and matured in Bristol any more: they moved to Jerez and changed from importers to producers.
 After years of mergers, splits and changes, the company belonged to Domecq and is now part of the Philippines-based Emperador.
 Bristol Cream is matured primarily in a bodega called El Brigadier, which holds around 6000 butts of wine ranging from 3 to 20 years.

 Bristol Cream is a blend of Fino, Amontillado and Oloroso, with some Pedro Ximénez to give it its characteristic smooth and mellow sweetness.
 Since 1994, it is packaged in the iconic Bristol blue bottle.
 In 2018 this was given a makeover with thermochromatic ink, turning blue when the bottle has been chilled to the perfect serving temperature.

-If you like Bristol Cream, do me a favour and track down Harveys Rich Old Oloroso from the same producer.
-It shares much of the same flavours with Bristol Cream, including the sweetness, but it’s a much more intense, more complex and authentic sherry.
-Or check out Harveys Signature 12yo Cream which is also a step up.
+If you like Bristol Cream, do me a favour and track down the Harveys Signature Cream or Harveys Rich Old Oloroso from the same producer.
+They share much of the same flavours with Bristol Cream, including the sweetness, but they’re much more intense, more complex and authentic sherry wines.

 Bristol Cream (17,5%, Harveys, L5295)